Best things to do in Bundaberg

 In a prime position overlooking Bargara Beach, the Manta is perfect for those after a relaxed, beachy vibe with all the luxury amenities.
 As well as being spoilt for choice with the resort’s facilities, you’re within an easy walk to all Bargara’s shops and dining options and a quick 15 minute drive into central Bundaberg.

-The Manta offers resort style facilities, including a gym, spa, pool and tennis court, so there are plenty of ways to kick back if you need a rest after squeezing in all the things to do in the Bundaberg region.
+The Manta offers resort-style facilities, including a gym, spa, pool, and tennis court, so there are plenty of ways to relax after squeezing in all the things to do in the Bundaberg region.

-Accommodation is apartment style with a range of 1 to 3 bedrooms.
-Each apartment has a kitchen and laundry, so you are fully self-contained and can choose to eat in or out as suits.
+Accommodation is apartment-style, with a range of 1 to 3 bedrooms.
+Each apartment has a kitchen and laundry, so you are fully self-contained and can choose to eat in or out as you please.

 Click here for more information or to book